 Protein A chromatography is extensively used for product capture in the downstream processing of monoclonal antibodies, bispecific antibodies, and Fc-fusion proteins.
 When performed using packed-bed columns, mass transfer is limited by slow intraparticle diffusion, necessitating long residence time (typically 5 - 6 min) to attain high binding capacities.
-This need for extended residence time results in prolonged processing times and reduced productivity.
-The diffusional and flow limitations associated with resin beads can be overcome using membrane-based media.^{2,3} Unlike resin beads, membranes possess open pore structures that allow convective flow to rapidly deliver solute molecules to the ligand.
-Recently, several manufacturers - including Sartorius, Cytiva, and Gore - have launched Protein A membrane products (Sartobind Protein A/Rapid A, HiTrap Fibro PrismA, and Protein Capture Device, respectively).
-4-8 the HiTrap Fibro PrismA achieves a binding capacity of 70 mg/mL in a residence time of just 5 s.7 As a result, the cycle time can be reduced from several hours to <10 min when Protein A resins are replaced with Protein A membranes.
-These membranes can typically be reused for up to 200 cycles, and the short cycle time allows for full utilization of their
+This need for extended residence time results in prolonged processing times and reduced productivity.1 The diffusional and flow limitations associated with resin beads can be overcome using membrane-based media.^{2,3} Unlike resin beads, membranes possess open pore structures that allow convective flow to rapidly deliver solute molecules to the ligand.
+Recently, several manufacturers - including Sartorius, Cytiva, and Gore - have launched Protein A membrane products (Sartobind Protein A/Rapid A, HiTrap Fibro PrismA, and Protein Capture Device, respectively).4-8 the HiTrap Fibro PrismA achieves a binding capacity of 70 mg/mL in a residence time of just 5 s.7 As a result, the cycle time can be reduced from several hours to <10 min when Protein A resins are replaced with Protein A membranes.

-In these membranes, convective transport significantly reduces mass transfer resistance, enabling binding capacities comparable to those of conventional resins in much shorter residence time (measured in seconds).4 For example,
+In these membranes, convective transport significantly reduces mass transfer resistance, enabling binding capacities comparable to those of conventional resins in much shorter residence time (measured in seconds).4 For example, $(\mathbf{\hat{I}})$ and the short cycle time allows for full utilization of their